ankur212001/ANKUR-BANK-LIMITED/readme.md

-> Bankist application in `C++` by using `DYNAMIC MEMPRY ALLOCATION` and `OBJECT_ORIENTED_PROGRAMMING` concepts.
+> Banking application in `C++` by using `DYNAMIC MEMPRY ALLOCATION` and `OBJECT_ORIENTED_PROGRAMMING` concepts.
 Its main features are login system, user authentication ,create a new account , requesting loan , transfer money, sort your movements , currency converter , delete your account and log out system .

 # ✨ Demo